Basil Hiley: Implicate orders, pre-space and algebraic structures

 As of 1980, Hiley and his co-worker Fabio A. M. Frescura expanded on the notion of an implicate order by building on the work of Fritz Sauter and Marcel Riesz who had identified spinors with minimal left ideals of an algebra.
 The identification of algebraic spinors with minimal left ideals, which can be seen as a generalization of the ordinary spinor was to become central to the Birkbeck group's work on algebraic approaches to quantum mechanics and quantum field theory.
-Frescura and Hiley considered algebras that had been developed in the 19th century by the mathematicians Grassmann, Hamilton, and Clifford.
+Frescura and Hiley considered algebras that had been developed in the 19th century by the mathematicians Hermann Grassmann, William Rowan Hamilton, and William Kingdon Clifford.
 As Bohm and his colleagues emphasized, in such an algebraic approach operators and operands are of the same type: "there is no need for the disjoint features of the present mathematical formalism [of quantum theory], namely the operators on the one hand and the state vectors on the other.
 Rather, one uses only a single type of object, the algebraic element".
 More specifically, Frescura and Hiley showed how "the states of quantum theory become elements of the minimal ideals of the algebra and [..] the projection operators are just the idempotents which generate these ideals".
-In a 1981 preprint that remained unpublished for many years, Bohm, P.G.
-Davies and Hiley presented their algebraic approach in context with the work of Arthur Stanley Eddington.
+In a 1981 preprint that remained unpublished for many years, Bohm, P. G. Davies and Hiley presented their algebraic approach in context with the work of Arthur Stanley Eddington.
 Hiley later pointed out that Eddington attributed to a particle not a metaphysical existence but a structural existence as an idempotent of an algebra, similarly as in process philosophy an object is a system which continuously transforms onto itself.
-With their approach based on algebraic idempotents, Bohm and Hiley "incorporate Bohr's notion of ‘wholeness’ and d'Espagnat's concept of ‘non-separability’ in a very basic way".
+With their approach based on algebraic idempotents, Bohm and Hiley "incorporate Bohr's notion of 'wholeness' and d'Espagnat's concept of 'non-separability' in a very basic way".

 In 1981, Bohm and Hiley introduced the "characteristic matrix", a non-Hermitian extension of the density matrix.
 The Wigner and Moyal transformation of the characteristic matrix yields a complex function, for which the dynamics can be described in terms of a (generalized) Liouville equation with the aid of a matrix operating in phase space, leading to eigenvalues that can be identified with stationary states of motion.
 From the characteristic matrix, they constructed a further matrix that has only non-negative eigenvalues which can thus be interpreted as a quantum "statistical matrix".
 Bohm and Hiley thus demonstrated a relation between the Wigner–Moyal approach and Bohm's theory of an implicate order that allows to avoid the problem of negative probabilities.
 They noted that this work stands in close connection with Ilya Prigogine's proposal of a Liouville space extension of quantum mechanics.
 They extended this approach further to relativistic phase space by applying the phase space interpretation of Mario Schönberg to the Dirac algebra.
 Their approach was subsequently applied by Peter R. Holland to fermions and by Alves O. Bolivar to bosons.